Blady-Com/gnoga/docs/user_guide.md

 ### Installing Gnoga

 There are many ways to incorporate Gnoga in to new projects.
-In environments with GPR tools it is possible install Gnoga as a "standard" library using:
+In environments with g tools it is possible install Gnoga as a "standard" library using:

 ```
 make install